lasigeBioTM/NILINKER/README.md

 ./get_data.sh
 ```

 This script will retrieve the necessary knowledge base, corpora, annotations and embeddings files, and the version of the EvaNIL dataset that was used.
+You can also manually access some of this [data](https://zenodo.org/record/5927300#.YffAyvvLdak).

 The EvaNIL dataset can be used to train and evaluate models that perform NIL entity linking.
 In the experiments we used a slighlty modified version of the EvaNIL dataset.

-It is possible to directly retrieve the original version of the dataset through the link https://zenodo.org/record/5849231
+It is possible to directly retrieve the [original version of the dataset)(https://zenodo.org/record/5849231).

 If you want instead generate yourself the dataset from scratch, run: